jhb96/Extract-Text-From-Image/README.md

 # EXTRACT TEXT FROM IMAGE FOR FREE WITHOUT INSTALLATION!

-Notebook for extracting text from image easy and for free without installation tesseract or another software, using https://ocr.space/ocrapi API and python.
+Notebook for extracting text from image easyly and for free without installation tesseract or another software, using https://ocr.space/ocrapi API and python.

 ## How to use